opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 ---

-## Generate private key
+## Generate a private key

 The first step in this process is to generate a private key using the `genrsa` command.
 As the name suggests, you should keep this file private.

-Private keys need to be of sufficient length in order to be secure, so specify `2048`:
+Private keys must be of sufficient length to be secure, so specify `2048`:

 ```bash
 openssl genrsa -out root-ca-key.pem 2048
 ```

-If desired, add the `-aes256` option to encrypt the key using the AES-256 standard.
+You can optionally add the `-aes256` option to encrypt the key using the AES-256 standard.
 This option requires a password.

-## Generate root certificate
+## Generate a root certificate

 Next, use the key to generate a self-signed certificate for the root CA: